Skip to content

 How RegTech supports compliance

-Compliance and governance are typically already part of most digital systems, and there are a number of different procedures, checks, and monitoring capabilities that assist compliance efforts.
+Compliance and governance are typically already part of most digital systems, and there are a number of different procedures, checks and monitoring capabilities that assist compliance efforts.
 These include regulatory compliance checks such as Anti-Money Laundering (AML), Know Your Customer (KYC), General Data Protection Regulation (GDPR), and others.
 Data encryption and security measures are required to keep customer data secure, and records of all user activities and transactions (audit trails) are required in order to show that organisations are transparent and accountable.

 Beyond the digital applications and modules that support compliance, there are also important actions that employees and staff are required to undertake.
 These include participation in compliance training and awareness programs, and conducting regular audits and assessments.
 Well-designed systems and thorough, informed oversight by human auditors can keep organisations from falling out of compliance, but the increasing complexity of regulatory requirements makes it more challenging to keep up with all relevant regulations.